Strategy highlights

 Your capital may be at risk.
 The value of investments and the income from them can fall as well as rise and investors may not get back the original amount invested.

-Newton will make investment decisions that are not based solely on ESG considerations.
-Those considerations are among many inputs into the fundamental analysis.
-Other attributes of an investment may outweigh ESG considerations when making investment decisions.
-The way that material ESG considerations are assessed may vary depending on the asset class and strategy involved.
-As of September 2022, the research team performs ESG analysis on equity securities prior to their addition to Newton’s Research Recommended List (RRL).
-ESG reviews are not performed for all fixed income securities.
-The portfolio managers may purchase equity securities that are not included on the RRL and which do not have ESG reviews.
-Not all securities held by Newton’s strategies have an ESG review completed prior to investment.
+ESG can be one of many inputs into the fundamental analysis.
+Newton will make investment decisions that are not based solely on ESG analysis.
+Other attributes of an investment may outweigh ESG analysis when making investment decisions.
+The way that material ESG analysis is assessed may vary depending on the asset class and strategy involved.
+As of September 2022, the equity investment team performs ESG analysis on equity securities prior to their recommendation.
+ESG analysis is not performed for all fixed-income securities.
+The portfolio managers may purchase equity securities that are not formally recommended and for which ESG analysis has not been performed.

 Key investment risks